hamisuyusuf/web-network-scanner/README.md

 # Web Network Scanner

 A comprehensive web-based network scanning tool that provides port scanning and packet sniffing capabilities through an intuitive web interface.
+Built with Python, Flask, and Scapy, this tool offers a powerful combination of network analysis features with a user-friendly web interface.

 ## ⚠️ **IMPORTANT SECURITY NOTICE** ⚠️

-**This tool is intended for educational purposes and authorized penetration testing only.**
+**This tool is intended for educational purposes and authorized network analysis only.**

 - Only use this tool on networks you own or have explicit written permission to test
 - Unauthorized scanning of networks and systems may be illegal and unethical
 - Always comply with local laws and regulations
+- Root/Administrator privileges are required for packet sniffing functionality
 - The authors are not responsible for any misuse of this tool

 ## 🚀 Features